Trump rejects Puerto Rico storm toll of 3,000 as Democrat plot - AFP

 But Trump has continued to boast about the handling of Maria, calling it "an incredible unsung success" as he warned residents of the Carolinas not to take chances with Florence.

+"If he thinks that 3,000 people dying on his watch is a good news story or is an unsung success... nobody's going to be singing his praises," she said.

-"If (Trump) doesn't learn from his mistakes, he's going to make them again and people are going to continue to die," she told CNN television.
+"If (Trump) doesn't learn from his mistakes, he's going to make them again and people are going to continue to die."

-In the House of Representatives, Democratic whip Steny Hoyer called Trump's twitter comments "beyond comprehension and deeply offensive to the thousands of American families who lost loved ones."

-"Only Donald Trump would try to make the deaths of nearly 3,000 Americans into a story about himself and his political fortunes," he said.
-"Shame on him, and shame on this Congress for not holding him and his Administration accountable for their role in these tragic and preventable deaths."

 Death toll

-Maria destroyed Puerto Rico's electricity grid, leaving the island largely without power for weeks and crippling its health care system.
+Maria destroyed the island's electricity grid, leaving it largely without power for weeks and crippling its health care system.

-Despite the low initial official death toll, outside studies showed that the impact on mortality in the three months after the storm was far greater than the initial toll.
+Despite the low initial official death toll, outside studies showed that the impact on mortality in the three months after the storm was far greater.

 A Harvard University study released in May estimated that more than 4,600 people may have died as a result of the hurricane.